RaoNagaraj/es6/README.md

  * **default exports** used to export a default single value
 * To import functions, objects and primitives that have been exported from an external module use the `import` statement
  * you may `import` an entire modules contents, a single member or multiple members in a module

+> A convenient way to specify `named` exports as below:

 ``` javascript
 // lib.js